-- 2. Their terminals implement and use the terminal parts of the PACE protocol [EACTR], sec.
-4.2, of the Terminal Authentication protocol [EACTR], sec.
-4.4, of the Passive Authentication [EACTR], sec.
-3.4 (by verification of the signature of the Card Security Object) and of the Chip Authentication protocol [EACTR], sec.
-4.345 and use them in this order46.
+- The Service Providers participating in the current PKI (and, hence, acting in accordance with the policy of the related DV) must operate their terminals as follows: - 1.
+They use their terminals (inspection systems, authentication or signature terminals) as defined in [EACTR, part 2 sec.
+2.2]. - 2.
+Their terminals implement and use the terminal parts of the PACE protocol [EACTR, part 2 sec.
+3.2], of the Terminal Authentication protocol [EACTR, part 2 sec.
+3.4], of the Passive Authentication [EACTR, part 1 sec.
+1.1] (by verification of the signature of the Card Security Object) and of the Chip Authentication protocol [EACTR, part 2 sec.
+3.3]46 and use them in this order47.
 A rightful terminal uses randomly and (almost) uniformly selected nonces, if required by the protocols (for generating ephemeral keys for Diffie-Hellmann). - 3.
 Their terminals securely store the related credentials needed for the terminal authentication (terminal authentication key pair $\{SK{PCD}, PK{PCD}\}$ and the terminal certificate (C_T) over PK{PCD} issued by the DV related as well as C{DV} and C{CVCA} ; the terminal certificate includes the authorization mask for access to the data stored on the ID_Card) in order to enable and to perform the terminal authentication as defined in [EACTR, sec.
 4.4]. - 4.
-Their terminals securely store the Country Signing Public Key and the Document Signer Public Key (in form of C{CSCA} and C{DS}) in order to enable and to perform Passive Authentication of the ID_Card (determination of authenticity of PK{PICC} , [EACTR, sec.
-4.3.1.2]). - 5.
-Their terminals must not send assets (e.g. eSign-PIN, DTBS) to the TOE within the PACE session, but first having successfully performed the Chip Authentication after the Terminal Authentication47. - 6.
-Their terminals and its environment must ensure confidentiality and integrity of respective data handled by it (e.g. confidentiality of PINs/PUKs, integrity of PKI certificates and DTBS, etc.), where it is necessary for a secure operation of the TOE according to the current PP. - This item concerns the following application(s): ePassport, eID.
+Their terminals securely store the Country Signing Public Key and the Document Signer Public Key (in form of C{CSCA} and C{DS}) in order to enable and to perform Passive Authentication of the ID_Card (determination of authenticity of PK{PICC}, [EACTR, part 2 sec.
+3.4]). - 5.
+Their terminals must not send assets (e.g. eSign-PIN, DTBS) to the TOE within the PACE session, but first having successfully performed the Chip Authentication after the Terminal Authentication48. - Their terminals and its environment must ensure confidentiality and integrity of respective data handled by it (e.g. confidentiality of PINs/PUKs, integrity of PKI certificates and DTBS, etc.), where it is necessary for a secure operation of the TOE according to the current PP. - This item concerns the following application(s): ePassport, eID.
 This item also partially covers OE.CGA_SVD, OE.HID_VAD, OE.SCA_DTBS, OE.SVD_Auth, OE.DTBS_Intend from Table 7 below for the eSign application.

-47 This rule is relevant for T.Skimming.
+48 This rule is relevant for T.Skimming.